dragonwocky/psyche/README.md

 ### Including the client

 The psyche client is written in TypeScript.
-You can either directly import it if your site's assets are bundled by e.g. [ESBuild](https://esbuild.github.io/), or import the pre-transpiled and minified JavaScript build.
+You can either directly import it if your site's assets will be bundled by e.g. [ESBuild](https://esbuild.github.io/), or import the pre-transpiled and minified JavaScript build.

 ```js